ACollectionOfAtoms/mhd/src/pages/about/about.md

 ---
 title: About
 ---
+We are currently working on getting everything up and running, but please take some time to read about what you can expect from this site.

+Also, please take a few seconds to complete this 3 question [**survey**](https://surveynuts.com/surveys/take?id=161081&c=4300218393VPJR).
+The results will allow us to better cater to the community.

 # What is the Mental Health Directory (MHD)?

 The MHD is a one-stop database that prioritizes accessibility, ease of use and humanity.
 The search engine provided by the directory will be a human-screened database allowing the user to find medical help, relatable blogs, legal services, self-help centers, and more, all in one convenient location.